microsoft/qsharp/katas/content/qubit/index.md

 @[section]({
     "id": "qubit_concept",
-    "title": "The Concept Of Qubit"
+    "title": "The Concept of Qubit"
 })

 The basic building block of a classical computer is the bit - a single memory cell that is either in state $0$ or in state $1$.
 Similarly, the basic building block of a quantum computer is the quantum bit, or **qubit**.
 Like the classical bit, a qubit can be in state $0$ or in state $1$.
 Unlike the classical bit, however, the qubit isn't limited to just those two states - it may also be in a combination, or **superposition** of those states.